AutodeskGames/stingray-docs/source/interactive_help/getting_started/set_up_project/project_manager.md

 The first task you'll complete in {{ProductName}} is to create a project that organizes all the resources that make up your interactive application.
 Typically, you'll start each new project from one of the template projects available in the **Project Manager**, or from another existing project.
 This ensures you always have at least the minimal set of required resources in place when you get started.

 You can also customize the **Project Manager** to change the labels or customize the project browser view when there are no projects, hide the search field and so on.
-To customize, modify the *.stingray_plugin* file of the project manager found under the `editor/plugins` folder in your {{ProductName}} installation.
+To customize, modify the project manager's *.stingray_plugin* file found under the `editor/plugins/maxintproject_manager` folder in your {{ProductName}} installation.
 See ~{ Example Plug-ins }~ to learn more about extending the interactive plug-ins.

 ![Project Manager Overview](../../images/comp_project_manager.png)